ccpem/roodmus/README.md

 ```
 Where N is the number of conformations to be samples from the trajectory.
 In case N is larger than the number of frames in the trajectory, N will be set equal to the number of frames.

-Sampling can be done either evenly or by waymarking.
-In case of even sampling, frames of the trajectory will be sampled at even intervals.
-In case of waymarking, a random starting point is selected and new frames are sampled if their rmsd with respect to the sampled frames is larger than a given threshold.
+Sampling can be done in a configurable manner - frames of the trajectory can be sampled at even time intervals from the trajectory or from contiguous frames, from a given starting frame.
 The general command used to run conformation sampling in waymarking mode is:
 ```
-roodmus conformations_sampling --trajfiles_dir_path PATH/TO/DCD/FILES --topfile_path PATH/TO/TOPOLOGY.pdb --n_conformations N --output_dir_path PATH/TO/OUTPUT/DIR --rmsd Threshold --sampling_method waymark
+roodmus conformations_sampling --trajfiles_dir_path PATH/TO/DCD/FILES --topfile_path PATH/TO/TOPOLOGY.pdb --n_conformations N --output_dir_path PATH/TO/OUTPUT/DIR
 ```
-Where Threshold is the rmsd threshold for sampling a new frame and SEED is the seed for the random starting point.
-The default value for Threshold is 0.3.
-More options are availble, see the help page for more information.

 Sampled conformations are saved as individual .pdb files in the output directory.
+More options are available as listed by `roodmus conformations_sampling --help`.

 ### 2. Generate SPA dataset using Parakeet python API:
 Given a directory containing (any) .pdb files, a desired number of images to simulate and a number of molecules per image, this module generates a configuration file to run parakeet and then executes the parakeet simulation.
-Each micrograph subsamples the .pdb files to the number of molecules to generate, if not enough .pdb files are available, multiple instances of the same file are used.
+Each micrograph subsamples the .pdb files to the number of molecules to generate, if not enough .pdb files are available, multiple instances of files are used.
 The config file is saved as a .yaml file with the same name as the image it corresponds to.
 The general command for this module is:
 ```
 roodmus run_parakeet --pdb_dir PATH/TO/PDB/FILES --mrc_dir PATH/TO/OUTPUT/DIR -n N -m M --device "gpu or cpu"
 ```